ryougiitachi/cpp-test-cases/README.md

 # cpp-test-cases

-There is nothing but code used to study c++ feature for freshman in this repository.
+There is nothing but code used to study c++ features for freshman in this repository.